edespino/cloudberry-site/docs/performance/use-auto-materialized-view-to-answer-queries.md

 AQUMV implements query optimization by equivalently transforming the query tree.

-Cloudberry Database automatically uses materialized views only when the table query meets the following conditions:
+Apache Cloudberry automatically uses materialized views only when the table query meets the following conditions:

 - Materialized views must contain all the rows required by the query expression.
 - If the materialized view contains more rows than the query, you might need to add additional filters.